se4ai2324-uniba/MusicExpress/src/tests/README.md

 # Testing

-To test our code, two libraries have been adopted:
+To test our code, three libraries have been adopted:

 - **GreatExpectations**: this library can be used to validate, document, and test data to ensure its quality and integrity throughout the data pipeline.